castro-gzlz/mr-plotter/README.md

 ```
 The file *my_config_file.ini* should contain all the necessary information to make your plot, which will be **saved into the output** folder both in **.pdf** and **.png** formats.
 Alternatively, you can also run the notebook [mr-plotter.ipynb](https://github.com/castro-gzlz/mr-plotter/blob/main/mr-plotter.ipynb).

 In the following we describe all the options (mandatory and optional) available in *mr-plotter*.
-If this is **your first time using *mr-plotter***, please don't be overwhelmed by the sheer number of options.
-I invite you to **take a look at the [Usage Examples](##-Usage-Examples) section** I have prepared to illustrate the operation of the package in diferent scenarios (some of them might be of interest for you! :smiley:).
+Please don't be overwhelmed by the sheer number of options!
+If this is **your first time using *mr-plotter***, I invite you to **take a look at the [Usage Examples](##-Usage-Examples) section** I have prepared to illustrate the operation of the package in diferent scenarios (some of them might be of interest for you! :smiley:).

 ## Options